-On March 21, 2011, the Company entered into an Employment Agreement with its President and Chief Executive Officer, Dr. Jun Ma, for a three-year term ended on March 14, 2014.
-The agreement was amended in 2013 and again in 2015 to provide for a continuing three-year term, unless earlier terminated by the Company, but in no event can extend beyond March 14, 2021.
-The Employment Agreement currently provides for annual compensation of \$375,000.
-Dr. Ma shall be eligible to receive a bonus for each fiscal year thereafter during the employment term.
+On May 10, 2019, the Company modified its Employment Agreement with its President and Chief Executive Officer, Dr. Jun Ma, to provide for a five-year term with extensions, unless earlier terminated by the Company, but in no event can it extend beyond May 31, 2026.
+The Employment Agreement provides for annual compensation of \$500,000.
+Dr. Ma shall be eligible to receive a bonus for each fiscal year during the employment term.
 The amount and the occasion for payment of such bonus, if any, shall be at the discretion of the Board of Directors.
 Dr. Ma shall also be eligible for an award under any long-term incentive compensation plan and grants of options and awards of shares of the Company's stock, as determined at the Board of Directors' discretion.
 The Employment Agreement further provides for reimbursement of certain expenses, and certain severance benefits in the event of termination prior to the expiration date of the Employment Agreement.